ducthangng/scalar-autograd/README.md

 Trained on the Breast Cancer Wisconsin dataset. **95.6% test accuracy.**
 Every gradient is verified against a numerical derivative to within `1e-9`.

-No PyTorch.
-No TensorFlow.
-No NumPy inside the engine itself.

 ## Why

-I wanted to understand backpropagation by writing it, not by importing it.
+I wanted to understand backpropagation by writing it, not by importing it or using any related library (of course it gonna slow down, but knowing a nature of a thing is very important).
 The goal is not to beat any baseline — it's to prove I know what frameworks like PyTorch do under the hood.

 ## What's in here